SlimIO/Addon/README.md

     <img src="https://i.imgur.com/chhYLun.png" alt="slimio">
 </p>

+> Scheduler is a external SlimIO Package.
+If you want to know more about it, follow [this link](https://github.com/SlimIO/Scheduler).

 ## Getting Started

 This package is available in the Node Package Repository and can be easily installed with [npm](https://docs.npmjs.com/getting-started/what-is-npm) or [yarn](https://yarnpkg.com).